General mixed lattices: Mixed lattices as algebras

 We still need to show that the operations $\uenv$ and $\lenv$ are indeed the mixed upper and lower envelopes, as defined by \eqref{upperenv} and \eqref{lowerenv}.
 Let $A=\{\,w\in M: w\sleq x \, \textrm{ and } \, w\leq y \,\}$.
 By (M2a) and (M2b) we have $x=(x\lenv y)\uenv x$ and $y=y\uenv(x\lenv y)$, and so $x\lenv y\sleq x$ and $x\lenv y\leq y$, by the definition of $\leq$ and $\sleq$.
 This shows that $x\lenv y\in A$.
 Suppose that $z\sleq x$ and $z\leq y$, that is, $z=x\lenv z$ and $y=y\uenv z$.
 Then by (M3a) we have

 or $z\leq x\lenv y$.
 Hence $x\lenv y =\max A$, as required.
 Similarly, $x\uenv y =\min \{\,w\in M: w\sgeq x \, \textrm{ and } \, w\geq y \,\}$.

-The converse statement was already proved in Section \ref{sec:sec2} (Theorems \ref{basic} and \ref{prereg_r0}) where we showed that the mixed envelopes have all the properties defined by the postulates in Definition \ref{mlalgebra}, and the relationship between the partial orders and the operations $\uenv$ and $\lenv$ are those given in \eqref{orders2}.
-Indeed, the postulates (M2a) and (M2b) are just the absorbtion laws of Theorems \ref{basic}(e) and \ref{prereg_r0}, and the corresponding order properties are given in Theorem \ref{basic}(b).
-The postulates (M3a), (M3b), (M4a) and (M4b) are the properties of Theorem \ref{basic}(c), written in a different form using the mixed lattice operations and the equivalences \eqref{r0} and Theorem \ref{basic}(d).
-As for (M1), we note that if $x\lenv y=x\uenv y$ then by Theorem \ref{basic}(b) we have $y\leq x\uenv y=x\lenv y \leq y$ and $x\sleq x\uenv y=x\lenv y \sleq x$, and it follows by antisymmetry that $x=y$.
-Conversely, $x=y$ clearly implies $x\lenv y=x\uenv y$, by Theorem \ref{basic}(a). \end{bproof}
+The converse statement was mostly proved in Section \ref{sec:sec2} (Theorems \ref{basic} and \ref{prereg_r0}) where we showed that the mixed envelopes have all the properties defined by the postulates in Definition \ref{mlalgebra}.
+First we note that by \eqref{r0} and Theorem \ref{basic}(d), the relationship between the partial orders and the operations $\uenv$ and $\lenv$ are those given in \eqref{orders2}.
+Then the postulates (M2a) and (M2b) are just the absorbtion laws of Theorems \ref{basic}(e) and \ref{prereg_r0}.
+For (M3a) we note that $z\sleq z$ and $y\leq x\uenv y$ (by Theorem \ref{basic}(b)), and so by Theorem \ref{basic}(c) we have $z\lenv y \leq z\lenv (x\uenv y)$.
+By \eqref{r0} this inequality is equivalent to (M3a).
+Similarly, $x\sleq x\uenv y$ and $z\leq z$, so again by Theorem \ref{basic}(c) it follows that $x\lenv z\leq (x\uenv y)\lenv z$, which is equivalent to (M4a).
+The dual statements (M3b) and (M4b) hold by similar arguments.
+As for (M1), we note that if $x\lenv y=x\uenv y$ then by Theorem \ref{basic}(b) we have $y\leq x\uenv y=x\lenv y \leq y$ and $x\sleq x\uenv y=x\lenv y \sleq x$, and it follows by antisymmetry that $x=y$. \end{bproof}